 The Free Market Institute provides the mechanisms for students to learn about, discuss and research theories that expound the dynamics and stability of free markets.
 The Institute coordinates educational programs and research initiatives that engage Texas Tech, the broader Lubbock community and public and scholarly communities across the nation and the world.
 Through coordinated technology-interfaced efforts, classroom instruction, associated lectures and programs will be made available to a worldwide audience.

-The Institute will achieve these ends by utilizing:
+The Institute achieves these ends by utilizing: